 In administering this section, OEO will comply with 2 CFR § 200.205 - 207, and §200.338.
 OEO must evaluate the risks posed by Subgrantee.
-If OEO determines Subgrantee poses a risk, OEO may impose additional specific conditions that correspond to the degree of risk assessed.
+If OEO determines Subgrantee poses a

-1. Special conditions and/or restrictions may be imposed when Grantee determines that Sub-grantee:
+1. Special conditions and/or restrictions may be imposed when Grantee determines that Subgrantee: